 Before you start training for the CPL you need to hold at least a private pilot license and an instrument rating is a good idea.
 At some point most also add a multi engine rating.

 The CPL requires 250 hours of total flight time.
-These are broken down in cross country hours, pilot in command time etc. Most commercial pilots in the United States have close to or over 250 hours when they get the CPL.
+These are broken down in cross country hours, pilot in command time etc. Most commercial pilots in the United States will have close to or over 250 hours when they finish.